FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 As FLCAC interagency coordination increases, the new standard for data formats and documentation is being advanced.
 To move toward interoperability and transparency, FLCAC harmonization of digital data access and preservation will increase collaboration potential and the reviewability of the LCA data exchange process.
 These efforts will significantly reduce not only data acquisition costs but also computer- and human-based misinterpretation errors, and thus, data misuse.
 As such, and to be more aligned with international protocols for all newly developed data, **the current FLCAC standard is to strive for 100% metadata completion**.

-The sections in this document correspond to the tabs and sections within the openLCA software.
+The sections in this document correspond to the tabs[^exclusions] and sections within the openLCA software.

+- General Information
+- Inputs/Outputs
+- Documentation
+- Parameters
+- Allocation

 :::{important}
 Each field has a description and example(s) recommended by the Data Curator for completing the metadata for processes submitted to the FLCAC.
 Some of these fields are mandatory, a few are automatically populated, and some are optional - this is noted next to the field name.